 How to sell the case for action against climate change

-Simon Kuper, author and columnist at the Financial Times has provided this piece in the context of the GGKP's Sixth Annual Conference, which takes place from 27-28 November 2018 in Paris, focused on the theme of "Inclusive solutions for the green transition: Competitiveness, jobs/skills and social dimensions"
+Simon Kuper, author and columnist at the Financial Times provided this piece in the context of the GGKP's Sixth Annual Conference, which took place on 27-28 November 2018 in Paris, and focused on the theme of "Inclusive solutions for the green transition: Competitiveness, jobs/skills and social dimensions"

 The green campaign to encourage actions to save the planet is “the greatest science communication failure in history”, wrote the Norwegian psychologist Per Espen Stoknes in his book What We Think About When We Try Not To Think About Global Warming.
 The ticking of the climate clock hasn’t prompted any major country into sufficient action.
 Climate change barely even features in most election campaigns.
 The recent US midterms, for instance, were influenced more by hysteria over 2,000 poor central Americans walking towards the US than by the future of the planet.